secretstartups/handbook/blog/release-posts/index.html.md

 - Check all content for syntax errors, typos and grammar mistakes, remove extra whitespace.
 - Verify that the images look harmonic when scrolling through the page (for example, suppose that most of the images were screenshots taken of a large portion of the screen and one of them is super zoomed.
 This one should be ideally replaced with another that looks more like the rest of the images).
 - This should happen in the release post item review, but if there's time, double-check documentation links and product tiers.
-- Make sure the current release's deprecations and removals also show up in the [deprecations doc](https://docs.gitlab.com/ee/update/deprecations.html) and [removals doc](https://docs.gitlab.com/ee/update/removals.html).
+- Make sure the current release's deprecations and removals also show up in the [deprecations doc](https://docs.gitlab.com/ee/update/deprecations.html).

 Pay special attention to the release post Markdown file, which adds the introduction.
 Review the introduction briefly, but do not change the writing style nor the messaging;